Azurency/CQUI_Community-Edition/README.md

   * useless civic/tech notifications in #91
   * providing the fix for the production panel "forgetting" the last produced item in #105
   * adding GP/turn to the GP panel
+  * Adding city yield/citizen assignment information on hover in #136
 * @kblease for:
   * fortify until healed hotkey bugfix in #73
   * unit purchasing fix in #80